Hyperimmunoglobulin E syndrome

 Job syndrome; Hyper IgE syndrome

-The symptoms are usually present in childhood, but because the disease is so rare, it often takes years before a correct diagnosis is made.
+The symptoms are most often present in childhood, but because the disease is so rare, it often takes years before a correct diagnosis is made.

-Recent research suggests that the disease is often caused by a genetic change (mutation) -- a change in the STAT3
+Recent research suggests that the disease is often caused by a genetic change (mutation) that takes place in the STAT3

 on 4.
 How this gene abnormality causes the symptoms of the disease is not well understood.
-However, people with the disease have higher-than-normal levels of an called IgE.
+However, people with the disease have a higher-than-normal level of an called IgE.

 - Bone and tooth defects, including fractures and losing the baby teeth late